irbizzelus/random-noncode-stuff/Gilza txts/Weapons.md

 |450 dmg|1|1 |Heaviest hitter, currently only avaialbe on the Ballerina single fire SMG.|

 ### New attachments
+* Ballerina's long barrel was converted into an AP kit.
 * Kobus90 and it's akimbo version can now use AP rounds.
-* Ballerina SMG's long barrel was converted into an AP kit.
+* Patchett L2A1 and it's akimbo version can now use AP rounds.
+* Signature and it's akimbo version can now use AP rounds.
+* Mark 10 and it's akimbo version can now use AP rounds.

 # Specials:
 ### Bows/crossbows: